VIEW BY TOPIC

 It’s natural for employees to want to be recognized for their hard work and contributions toward the company’s success.
 If staff sees the company having financial success, but there are no or insignificant rewards like bonuses or stock options, then they might start looking at other companies who do provide monetary incentives.

-After reorganization or downsizing, a company will lay off workers then give those job duties to other employees.
+Another reason employees leave is because of reorganization or downsizing.
+A company will lay off workers then give those job duties to other employees.
 Or high-performing staff members are assigned the tasks that less competent workers can’t or don’t finish.

 Overwork can also happen if work is made hard by poor management, undocumented processes, or lack of proper tools.
 Ultimately, the overburdened worker gets the same pay for more hours and stress; this leads to the dreaded work/life imbalance.